l6z1z9yemily/Litzy-website/content/publication/DG/index.md

   preview_only: false
   filename: sedge.png
-summary: A new domain generalization paradigm that leverages pretrained models better by *dynamically dispatching specialized pretrained model ensemble to predict each test sample*.
+summary: A new domain generalization paradigm that leverages pretrained models better by dynamically dispatching specialized pretrained model ensemble to predict each test sample.
 url_dataset: ""
 url_project: ""
 url_source: ""